To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 … to ensure fairness for the vast majority of UK taxpayers who pay the right amount of tax at the right time and draw a line under this form of tax avoidance.
 However, the Government recognises the difficulties that some people are facing and is working to ensure that all cases are treated sympathetically, with payment terms that reflect the circumstances of each individual case, and appropriate support wherever needed.

-The review also restated the Government’s position on whether the Loan Charge was retrospective legislation:
+The review also restated the Government’s position that the Loan Charge was not retrospective legislation:

 The charge on DR loans applies a tax charge to outstanding loan balances at 5 April 2019.
 It does not change the tax position of any previous year, the tax treatment of any historic transaction, or the outcome of any open compliance checks.
 Those who used the schemes can escape the charge by repaying the balances of any outstanding loans.
 Alternatively, they can seek to agree a settlement of the tax due on their income disguised as a loan, which was due under the legislation that existed at the time.